drachenwald/dun-in-mara/events/2024/crown/travel.md

 Dublin Connolly Station and Belfast Lanyon place.
 This runs about every two hours, and takes about 2h10m.

+There are typically no passport checks or other border controls between Ireland and Northern Ireland.
+However, you must have permission to visit both Ireland and the UK.

 From Lanyon Place you can connect with a local train service to Helen's Bay about a 20 minute walk to the site, or take a taxi.
 A taxi from Lanyon Place will take about 20 minutes, and cost